 Vote for your favorite product in each category and you could win an ebook at the end of the show

-Welcome to the Lightwave Attendees' Choice Awards balloting for products featured at NFOEC 2002 in Dallas.
-Those attending the show can vote for their favorite product in each of six categories beginning on page 131: Systems, Subsystems, Components, Test Equipment, Manufacturing, and Design Tools.
+Welcome to the Lightwave Attendees' Choice Awards balloting for products featured at ECOC 2001.
+Those attending the show are eligible to vote for their favorite product in each of six categories within this section: Systems, Subsystems, Components, Test Equipment, Manufacturing Equipment, and Design Tools.
 An additional award will be presented to the company whose product receives the most votes overall.
-While at the show, use the official Attendees' Choice Awards ballot enclosed with the September 2002 issues of Lightwave distributed during NFOEC.
-Simply mark the appropriate number on the ballot that corresponds to the INFORMATION/NOMINEE NO. following each product decription.
-All ballots should be dropped off at Lightwave exhibit booth 1811.
-Only ballots submitted at the booth will be counted.
-September issues and additional NFOEC ballots are available at booth 1811.
+Please use the enclosed ballot included only with the September 2001 issues of Lightwave distributed at ECOC.
+All ballots should be dropped off at the Lightwave show booth.

 Pandatel AG, Hamburg, Germany